Cris Abrego, Chairman, Endemol Shine Americas and CEO, Endemol Shine North America

 He originally joined Endemol Shine North America in October 2014, as Co-CEO and added oversight of the company’s Latin American operations in January 2016, as Co-Chairman, Endemol Shine Americas.

 Abrego oversees all of Endemol Shine North America’s programming, including hits such as Big Brother (CBS), MasterChef (FOX), Fear Factor (MTV), The Real Housewives of Atlanta (Bravo), MasterChef Latino (Telemundo), Mira Quién Baila (Univision), Ink Master (Paramount Network), Best.Cover.Ever.
-(YouTube), Trading Spaces (TLC), Deal or No Deal (CNBC), LOL: Last One Laughing (Amazon), The Masked Singer (FOX) and the upcoming launch of Utopia (Amazon Prime), Family Food Fight (ABC), Big Bounce Battle (FOX), and Extreme Makeover: Home Edition (HGTV).
+(YouTube), Trading Spaces (TLC), Deal or No Deal (CNBC), LOL: Last One Laughing (Amazon), The Masked Singer (FOX) and the upcoming launch of Utopia (Amazon Prime), Family Food Fight (ABC), Big Bounce Battle (FOX), Extreme Makeover: Home Edition (HGTV), and The Biggest Loser (USA).

 He also leads Endemol Shine North America’s portfolio of industry-leading subsidiary production companies, including Authentic Entertainment, Truly Original and 51 Minds Entertainment.